-- Pain medication is injected into the wound and knee joint during surgery this will wear off within 8-12 hours - Most patients will require some narcotic pain medication for a short period of time this can be taken as per directions on the bottle - Common side effects of the pain medication are nausea, drowsiness, and constipation to decrease the side effects, take medication with food if constipation occurs, consider taking an over-the-counter laxative - If you are having problems with nausea and vomiting more than what is described as normal in the first section of this document, contact the office to possibly have your medication changed (call 314-995-0070) - Do not drive a car or operate machinery while taking the narcotic medication - Ibuprofen (i.e. Advil) or naproxen (i.e. Aleve) may be taken in between the narcotic pain medication to help smooth out the post-operative 'peaks and valleys', reduce overall amount of pain medication required, and increase the time intervals between narcotic pain medication usage. - If you have been prescribed a medication called Toradol or ketorolac, do not take additional anti-inflammatory medications such as ibuprofen or naproxen until you have completed the prescription of toradol (ketorolac). - As the days progress following surgery, you can begin weaning yourself off the pain medications.
+- Pain medication is injected into the wound and knee joint during surgery this will wear off within 8-12 hours - Most patients will require some narcotic pain medication for a short period of time this can be taken as per directions on the bottle - Common side effects of the pain medication are nausea, drowsiness, and constipation to decrease the side effects, take medication with food - if constipation occurs, consider taking an over-the-counter laxative - If you are having problems with nausea and vomiting more than what is described as normal in the first section of this document, contact the office to possibly have your medication changed (call 314-991-4335) - Ibuprofen (i.e. Advil) or naproxen (i.e. Aleve) may be taken in between the narcotic pain medication to help smooth out the post-operative 'peaks and valleys', reduce overall amount of pain medication required, and increase the time intervals between narcotic pain medication usage. - If you have been prescribed a medication called mobic or meloxicam, do not take additional anti-inflammatory medications such as ibuprofen or naproxen until you have completed the prescription. - As the days progress following surgery, you can begin weaning yourself off the pain medications.
 Typically, patients will require pain medications every 4 hours for the first 3-4 days and then can begin spreading this out longer and longer.
-Pain medication is typically used at night for at least the first week. - Dr. Mall has a strict policy regarding narcotic pain medication.
+Pain medication is typically used at night for at least the first week.

+• Dr. Mall has a strict policy regarding narcotic pain medication.
 If you still require narcotic pain medication 4 weeks after surgery you will likely be referred to a pain management physician to assist you in weaning from the medication or to your primary care physician.